 4) The fourth day and the last day is observed on Saptami known as Usha Arghya or Paran day of Puja and thirty six hour fast by offering Arghya to the rising sun.

-Baishakh Purnima or Kurma Purnima (snan-daan) occurs on full moon day in lunar month Baishakh on May 21st, 2016 this year.
+Baishakh Purnima 2017 or Vaisakhi Purnima 2017 or Kurma Purnima (snan-daan) a harvest festival, occurs on full moon day in lunar month Baishakh on April 14,2017, this year.
 It is known as Buddha Purnima as it is Lord Buddha' s birthday.
 Buddhist monks chant verses on this day.
-Vaishakh Shukla Purnima is a significant lunar tithi for Singhastha Kumbha Snaan-daan (Ujjain).
+Baishakh Shukla Purnima is a significant lunar tithi for Snaan-daan.
 People can get rid of their financial and health problems by worshiping Lord Shiva, Lord Vishnu and Lakshmi, offering Arghya to moon, donating food and clothes to poor and chanting Mantra.

-Ashadh Guru Purnima is an auspicious day, celebrated as the birthday of sage Vyasa, in the Hindu month of Ashadh which falls on July 19, 2016, this year on Purnima, the full moon day.
+Ashadh Guru Purnima is an auspicious day, celebrated as the birthday of sage Vyasa, in the Hindu month of Ashadh which falls this year on Sunday July 9, 2017, on Purnima, the full moon day.
 This is also known as Vyas Purnima.

-It is celebrated by a large number of different dharma followers: Buddhists, Hindus, Sikhs and Jain which shows harmony among religions.
+It is a spiritual and devotional festival of India and Nepal celebrated by a large number of different dharma followers: Buddhists, Hindus, Sikhs and Jain which shows harmony among religions.
 Devotees and disciples, music and dance practitioners (who follow guru- Shishya tradition) celebrate it with great enthusiasm.
 They keep fast, worship God, do rituals (Snan-daan) offer gifts, like clothes, food (Dakshina) take holy bath in the river and observe it traditionally in India and other parts of the world by paying due respect, showing gratitude and thanking to their living teachers, Gurus or mentors.
 They observe this Purnima in the memory of learned sage Maharshi Vyasa who edited four vedas: Rigveda, Yajurveda, Samveda and Atharvaveda and eighteen Puranas, the Mahabharata and the Bhagavad Gita.
 The word Gu means darkness and ru means the remover of the darkness, Guru mean one who removes darkness.

 Gurur Brahmaa Gurur Vishnu